Can You Reheat Pesto Pasta?

 We've previously outlined our preference for only heating fresh pesto using the residual heat from the pasta rather than applying direct heat from your hob, oven, or microwave.
 When it comes to reheating a pesto pasta dish, though, it's perfectly safe, provided it has been refrigerated and is no more than two days old.
 The taste and texture just won't be quite as good as when they were fresh.

-From a safety point of view, there's no issue, but intriguingly, the pasta could even be better for you the second time around.
-In 2014, a study by the University of Surrey discovered that there's something quite remarkable going on behind the scenes when you reheat pasta, which is not only good for your blood sugar levels but can even result in you absorbing fewer calories.
+In 2014, a study by the University of Surrey discovered that there's something quite remarkable happening behind the scenes when you reheat pasta.
+This is not only good for your blood sugar levels but can even result in you absorbing fewer calories.

-When your body starts to break down a high-carbohydrate food like pasta, it causes a sudden spike in blood glucose levels, prompting your body to create insulin to bring everything back down to normal levels.
-The body is pretty good at doing that, almost too good, because when your glucose levels return to normal, you start to feel hungry again.
-This is why dieticians are constantly nagging us to switch to whole-meal carbohydrates because they are higher in fibre and take the body longer to break down.
+When your body starts to break down a high-carbohydrate food like pasta, it causes a sudden spike in blood glucose levels, prompting your body to create insulin to bring everything back to normal.
+The body is pretty good at doing that, almost too good because when your glucose levels return to normal, you start to feel hungry again.
+That is why dieticians are constantly nagging us to switch to wholemeal carbohydrates; they are higher in fibre and take the body longer to break down.

-It turns out that cooking, cooling, and then reheating pasta change the starch's structure to become what scientists call a resistant starch.
-That basically means the body treats it just like those high-fibre pastas, meaning you don't get the huge glucose surge.
-That's great news for people suffering from diabetes, but it's good news for everyone else too, because the process can even result in fewer calories being absorbed by the body.
+It turns out that cooking, cooling, and then reheating pasta changes the starch's structure to become what scientists call a resistant starch.
+That means the body treats it like high-fibre pasta, meaning you don't get the same glucose surge.
+That's great news for people with diabetes, but it's good news for everyone else, too, because the process can even result in you absorbing fewer calories.

 The best ways to reheat leftover pesto pasta